Census Data for Homewood ...

 From the Census of 2000: Homewood had 11,494 Housing Units, a population of 25,043 people and a land area of 8.31 square miles [21.5 km²].
 This gives a density of 2.18 people per Housing Unit and 1,383 Housing Units per square mile [534 housing units/km²].

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for Homewood and you need to be careful when comparing values between the censuses.
-More information about the changes can be found in the section called Census-to-Census Observations ... (see below).
+NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 Census and the 2010 Census, there were changes in the sampling area for Homewood and you need to be careful when comparing between the censuses.
+More information about the nature of these the changes can be found in the section called Census-to-Census Observations ... (see below).

 Jefferson County ...